OptimalScale/LMFlow/README.md

 ### Colab RAFT-diffusion

-We also provide a simple demo to demonstrate the effectiveness of RAFT algorithm on diffusion models.
+We also provide a simple demo to display the effectiveness of RAFT algorithm on diffusion models.
 You can refer to either [Colab link](https://colab.research.google.com/drive/1bQmlSiKnqFjrkijFUJ5ylbYW-zUwObqL#scrollTo=9U2P_PUN-5xX) or `experimental/RAFT-diffusion/SD256-RAFT.ipynb`.
 The support of multi-modal training of LMFlow is under development.

 ## Medical Performance